Tia Brown McNair

 - Equity-Minded Data Analysis and Decision Making

-- Institutional Planning
+- Institutional Planning and Transformation

 - Project Development and Implementation